 What’s AirPlay Do?

 The AirPlay feature offers users the chance to wirelessly play content from any iOS Apple device on their television through Apple TV.
-AirPlay shows exactly what is playing the device onto the TV’s bigger high-definition screen.
+AirPlay shows precisely what is playing the device onto the TV’s bigger high-definition screen.
 All it takes is for you to connect the iDevice or Mac and the AppleTV (or AirPlay device) to the same local WiFi network.
 Then, AirPlay option instantly becomes visible in some different apps, including Photos, Music, Videos, and Safari.
 It is ideal for users that want to share their photos or videos with others during a party, or for those that want the optimal viewing pleasure of watching a movie on the big screen.

 Also, AirPlay allows for dual-screen viewing, which creates an epic gaming opportunity to turn the Apple device into a controller and play a game on the TV.
 But, that is not all it does.
 AirPlay plays all music onto external enabled speakers with a simple click of a button.
 Using the home’s WiFi network, the tunes will stream throughout the entire home, creating the epitome of a surround sound system.

 - Verify that both your iDevice or Mac and Apple TV or AirPlay Device are on the same WiFi network

 - If you don’t see the AirPlay icon, make sure that your Apple TV or other AirPlay device is powered on and also awake